Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 01 May 2023: Appeals Commissioner

 Aituaje Aizenobie is an Associate Lawyer at a Calgary-based law firm.
 She had previously worked in both public and private post-secondary educational institutions in Canada.
-Aituaje earned her Bachelor of Laws degree in 1999, and was called to the Nigerian Bar in 2001.
-Aituaje holds two master's degrees - a Master of Business Administration and a Master of Laws.
-She is also a certified instructor at the post-secondary educational level.
+Aituaje earned her Bachelor of Laws degree in 1999 and was called to the Nigerian Bar in 2001.
+Aituaje holds a Master of Business Administration and a Master of Laws, and she is a certified instructor at the post-secondary educational level.
 In addition to a robust legal career, she also held a unique role as a Refugee Status Determination Officer on a United Nations High Commissioner for Refugees (UNHCR) project.
-Transitioning to Canada, Aituaje was called to the Ontario Bar in August 2021 and transferred her membership to the Law Society of Alberta in January 2022.
+Transitioning to Canada, Aituaje was called to the Ontario Bar in August 2021 and she transferred her membership to the Law Society of Alberta in January 2022.

 Giuseppa Bentivegna